ImperialSquid/zotero-zotts/README.md

 ### Preferences
 In the preferences you can:
-- **Enable/disable queueing** - if you want to speak a new item, should ZoTTS add it to a queue, or cancel the current item and speak the new one?
+- **Enable/disable queueing**
+  - If you want to speak a new item, should ZoTTS add it to a queue, or cancel the current item and speak the new one?
 - **Adjust the current voice and related settings**
   - Voices used are the ones built in to your computer
   - You can also adjust the rate/pitch/volume